leonardlan/leonardlan/README.md

 ## Facts About Me

-🔍 Exploring Machine Learning: New to the field of machine learning, and excited to expand my skillset in this cutting-edge technology.

-🖥️ Terminal Fan: I work with Windows/Bash Terminal for my development needs.

 🚀 Constant Learner: I'm always looking for new opportunities to learn and grow in tech, VFX, and animation industries.

 🛠️ Problem Solver: I love tackling complex problems and finding efficient solutions through code.

 💡 Tech Explorer: Always exploring new tools, libraries, and technologies to improve my workflow and stay up-to-date.

+🖥️ Terminal Fan: I work with Windows/Bash Terminal for my development needs.

 ## Notable Work